boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 # Scalability Implications {#sec-sca-impli}

 The mapping between 5G slice to TN slices (see {{sec-mapping}}) is a design choice of service operators that may be a function of, e.g., the number of instantiated slices, requested services, or local engineering capabilities and guidelines.
 However, operators should carefully consider means to ease slice migration strategies.
 For example, a provider may initially adopt a 1-to-1 mapping if it has to instantiate just a few Network Slices and accommodate the need of only a few customers.
-That provider may decide to move to a N-to-1 mapping for aggregation/scalability purposes if sustained increased slice demand is observed.
+That provider may decide to move to an N-to-1 mapping for aggregation/scalability purposes if sustained increased slice demand is observed.

 Putting in place adequate automation means to realize Network Slices (including the adjustment of Slice Services to Network Slices mapping) would ease slice migration operations.